destroyedlolo/Marcel/Modules/mod_Lua/README.md

 ### Accepted global directives
 * **UserFuncScript=** - script to be executed to define user functions.

 > [!WARNING]
-> * only the last **UserFuncScript** is considered.
-If you want to load several scripts, provided **LoadAllScripts.lua** will load all scripts found in the same directory
+> * as of v8.6.1, all **UserFuncScript** are executed in sequence, after Marcel's own initialisation.
 > * callback functions are launched in the same Lua's state.
 Consequently, all objects are available to others but functions **have** to be as fast as possible (as they will block other one until completion)
-> * script is executed : it's a convenient way to do some initialisation
+> * scripts are fully executed : it's a convenient way to do some initialisation

 # Exposed objects to Lua's side